idukler/idukler/README.md

 I'm a master’s student studying Computer Engineering at UCLA's Samueli School of Engineering with a focus on Signals & Systems.
 I bring internship experience from my time at [SeeByte](https://www.seebyte.com/) spanning ML, DevOps, and full-stack projects.
 I am actively seeking roles in ML and agentic systems, embedded systems, and edge AI.

-Check out some of the work I have done!
+## Projects

-## SymStride
+### SymStride
 An AI running coach that lives in your pocket.

 **Tech Stack**: Frontend: Typescript, React.
-Backend: Python, Flask. iPhone & Apple Watch IMU: SensorLogger app over HTTP.
+Backend: Python, Flask.
+Devices: iPhone & Apple Watch IMUs sending data using the SensorLogger app over HTTP.

 <div style="text-align:center;">